A customer at a branch of Orient Commercial Joint Stock Bank (OCB) in Hà Nội, OCB rose 3.2 per cent on Wednesday. Photo courtesy of OCB

-The VN-Index managed to maintain uptrend.
-The benchmark index on the Ho Chi Minh Stock Exchange increased slightly by 0.05 per cent to close at 902.30 points.
+The VN-Index on the Hồ Chí Minh Stock Exchange (HoSE) rose slightly by 0.01 per cent to close the morning trade at 1,277.07 points.

 The market's breadth was negative with 155 stocks increasing while 218 stocks declined.

 Over VNĐ13 trillion was poured into the southern market, equivalent to a trading volume of more than 407 million shares.
 This is the lowest level in nearly six months since the beginning of February.

 “Liquidity cooled down while most stocks started to move sideways.
 Although the prospect of corporate earning results is strongly affected by the COVID-19 pandemic, investors do not show signs of panic selling,” said financial news site vietstock.vn.